MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/print-support-app-design-guide.md

 When a user is about to print a document, they often would like to set some preferences with which to print it.
 For example, they may choose to print a document in landscape orientation.
 They may also take advantage of a custom feature that their printer supports.
 Windows provides default UI to show custom preferences, but the user may not understand them as there are no appropriate icons or descriptions.
 Windows may also be using the wrong UI control to present it.
 Such a custom feature is best presented by an app that understands the feature completely.
 This is the motivation behind offering an API that lets the printer manufacturers create apps tailored to the various printer models they make.

-A new UAP extension contract is created with a new category named "windows.printSupportSettingsUI".
+A new UAP extension contract is created with a new category named windows.printSupportSettingsUI.
 Apps activated with this contract receive a new ActivationKind called PrintSupportSettingsUI.
 This contract doesn't require any new capability.

 ```xml
 <Extensions>